Found by AI

 Sources Referenced in This Case Study

 Published February 22, 2026.
-Found by AI tracks AI citation performance across ChatGPT, Perplexity, Google AI Overviews, Claude, and Gemini for local and regional businesses across Europe.
+Found by AI tracks AI visibility across the current Monitoring engines for local and regional businesses across Europe.
 All case study data reflects actual client work conducted between October 2025 and January 2026.
 The practice name has been anonymized at the client's request.